SteffeyDev/osc-scenes/README.md

 If you want to send the `out` command for all values in the list, you can include `none` as the only value in the list.
 In the above example, you could do the following:
 ```
-...
     spotlights:
       - none
-...
 ```

 ### Delayed sending
 You can send delay the sending of a command for a whole number of seconds after the scene command is received.
-In the example above, we wanted the video to not transition until 1 second after the lights, so we put `transition: auto 1s` in the scene.
-The `auto` corresponded to the value in the map, and the `1s` instructed it to send with a 1 second delay
+In the example above, we wanted to delay sending of the video OSC command until 1 second after the lights, so we put `transition: auto 1s` in the scene.
+The `auto` corresponded to the value in the map, and the `1s` instructed it to send with a 1 second delay.

 ### Sending variable numbers
 If you don't want to send a constant value every time a mapped command is used, you can use an `x`, and then specify the value in the scene.